Dre Campbell Farm

 A botanical insecticide, neem oil is one of the best remedies to get rid of flea beetles organically.
 It deters and even kills many insects.

-It is great for repelling beetles, bugs, and other insect pests.
+It is excellent for repelling beetles, bugs, and other insect pests.
 The treatment helps prevent some plant diseases as well.

 Therefore, you can use it to make an organic flea beetle spray.
-Just combine 4 teaspoons of neem oil with 1 teaspoon of organic liquid soap and a gallon of warm water.
+Combine four teaspoons of neem oil with one teaspoon of organic liquid soap and a gallon of warm water.
 Shake well and spray on plants.

 2. Insecticidal Soap

-You can make your own insecticidal soap from water, vegetable oil, and pure organic liquid soap.
-This potent soapy water solution will kill flea beetles.
+You can make insecticidal soap from water, vegetable oil, and pure organic liquid soap.
+This potent, soapy water solution will kill flea beetles.

-For the recipe, combine five tablespoons of liquid soap, one cup of vegetable oil, and a gallon of water.
+Combine five tablespoons of liquid soap, one cup of vegetable oil, and a gallon of water for the recipe.
 Shake well and spray it directly on the beetles.

-This homemade insecticidal spray will also take care of many other insect pest problems.
+This homemade insecticidal spray will also address many other insect pest problems.

 3. Repellent Plants

-There are a number of plants that repel flea beetles.
+There are several plants that repel flea beetles.
 These include sage, nasturtium, catnip, mint, basil, and French marigolds.

 Plant them alongside crops like eggplant, peppers, collards, kale, and tomato plants to discourage flea beetles from coming near.